 What makes blood glucose levels go too high?

 Your blood glucose levels can go too high if

 - you eat more than usual

 - you exercise when your blood glucose level is already high

 Some diabetes medicines can also lower your blood glucose too much.
 Ask your doctor whether your diabetes medicines can cause low blood glucose.
-See Insert N (About low blood glucose of hypoglycemia) for information about low blood glucose.

 If your body no longer makes enough insulin, you'll need to take it.
 Insulin is used for all types of diabetes.
 Your doctor can help you decide which way of taking insulin is best for you.